 Windows Operating System

-- Microsoft's Market Share of PCs: We currently forecast Microsoft's market share of PCs to decrease slightly to approximately 73% by the end of the Trefis forecast period.
-We believe that the new version of Windows - Windows 8 - will see at least as many license sales as Windows 7.
-There could be a downside of more than 5% to the Trefis price estimate if our forecasts fail to materialize, and Windows market share declines to 53% by the end of our forecast period.
+- Microsoft's Market Share of PCs: We currently forecast Microsoft's market share of PCs to decrease slightly to approximately 76% by the end of the Trefis forecast period.
+We believe that the new version of Windows 8 - Windows 8.1 - will see at least as many license sales as Windows 7.
+Considering the recent withdrawal of support for Windows XP, we expect Windows license sales to gain more traction in the current year.
+However, there could be a downside of more than 5% to the Trefis price estimate if our forecasts fail to materialize, and Windows market share declines to 55% by the end of our forecast period.
 Other factors that could contribute to a decline would be the popularity of competing OS's such as Apple's Mac OS X, Google's Chrome OS, and Linux.

-- Global Notebook & Netbook market: We conservatively forecast global notebook and netbook market to increase from around 221 million in 2012 to 290 million by the end of the Trefis forecast period, an average growth rate of around 4%.
+- Global Notebook & Netbook market: We conservatively forecast global notebook and netbook market to increase from 179 million in 2013 to 198 million by the end of the Trefis forecast period, an compounded annual growth rate of around 1.7%.
 This growth is much less than the average growth of 24% achieved in the past few years.
 We believe the primary reason for this slow growth will be the advent of tablets, which could cannibalize sales of low cost notebooks and netbooks.
-However, there could be an upside of more than 10% to the Trefis price estimate if the notebooks & netbooks market grows to 550 million by the end of our forecast period.
+However, there could be an upside of more than 10% to the Trefis price estimate if the notebooks & netbooks market grows to 250 million by the end of our forecast period.

-- Windows OS Operating Margin: We currently forecast Windows OS operating margin to decline from about 59% in 2012 to nearly 54% by the end of the Trefis forecast period.
-Although the growth in netbook sales has increased Windows license sales, it has lowered the average license pricing, as netbook OS licenses are typically much cheaper than notebook or desktop licenses.
+- Windows OS Operating Margin: We currently forecast Windows OS operating margin to decline from about 41.7% in 2013 to nearly 32% by the end of the Trefis forecast period.
+Although, the netbook sales has translated into growth in Windows license sales, it has lowered the average license pricing, as netbook OS licenses are typically much cheaper than notebook or desktop licenses.
 This has caused margin declines in the past.
 However, the increasing popularity of premium ultrabooks could boost the average Windows license pricing, and thus its margins.
-There could be an upside of 5% to Trefis price estimate if it is able to maintain its margins at around 64% in future.
+There could be an upside of 5% to Trefis price estimate if it is able to maintain its margins at around 50% in future.

 Microsoft makes money primarily through the sale of business productivity and operating system software.
 Microsoft's business productivity software suite, known as MS Office, is used for word processing, spreadsheet preparation, presentations and email.
 MS Office is sold primarily to businesses worldwide.
 Microsoft's operating system software, known as Windows, is sold primarily to PC manufacturers (such as Dell, HP, Acer), which sell Windows-based PCs to consumers and businesses.

 In May 2011, Microsoft agreed to acquire Skype Global for $8.5 billion in cash.
-This acquisition is the largest ever done by Microsoft.
 Skype is an internet phone company that enables phone calls to be made through internet for free or for a nominal charge.
 We believe Microsoft can use Skype to strengthen its enterprise, search and mobile businesses.

 Microsoft could make use of Skype by integrating its voice, video and sharing capabilities with Microsoft Office, as a way for businesses to improve collaboration.
 We think that Microsoft could leverage the large Skype user base to promote its search advertising business, Bing.